 - How many resources should you allocate to an activity?

 For today’s digital marketer, the tactics and use of technology is a key consideration, which is why we developed FundPortal as a bespoke CRM, fund analysis and marketing platform for hedge fund managers.
+You can head over here to read more about FundPortal, the document portal solution from EdgeFolio.
+If you would like to find out more or request a tour of the tool, feel free to contact us.

 Sign up to our newsletter for further updates from the Edgefolio blog.